Clatskanie Middle/High School: Civil rights and "sextortion" lawsuit

 In 2013, three female former students of the school sued the district and principal Jeff Baughman for violations of their civil right to an education by creating a culture of "sextortion," bullying, and sexual discrimination.
 The suit claimed that school officials were aware of activities by male students to coerce female students into providing nude photos of themselves to the boys, that they allowed male students to access the girl's locker room, and that they did not respond to complaints of harassment by the girls and their parents.
 The lawsuit was settled in April 2015.

 Academics

 In the 2007-2008 school year, Clatskanie did not meet the Adequate Yearly Progress rating on standardized testing.
 It received an "exceptional" testing participation rating, a "satisfactory" academic achievement rating, a "declined" rating for improvement assessments, attendance, and dropout, and a "low" rating for attendance and dropout rates, with a 2007-2008 attendance rate of 89.4% and a 2006-2007 dropout rate of 9.6%.

 The Oregon Department of Education's annual report card for 2008 rated the school as "satisfactory" for student performance, "low" for student behavior, "declined" for improvement rating, and "satisfactory" for overall performance.

 In 2008, 56% of the school's seniors received a high school diploma.
 Of 77 students, 43 graduated, 28 dropped out, one received a modified diploma, and five were still in high school the following year.

+Clatskanie Middle/High School offers four opportunities for college credit through Clatsop Community College.